Office-of-Digital-Services/cdt-ods-disaster-recovery/docs/reference/infrastructure.md

 ### Ownership

-The following things in Azure are managed by the California Department of Technology (CDT)'s DevSecOps (OET) team:
+The following things in Azure are managed by CDT's OET DevSecOps team:

 - Subcriptions
 - Resource Groups